simpleinjector/Documentation/source/advanced.rst

         }
     }

-This proxy class starts a new :ref:`lifetime scope lifestyle <PerLifetimeScope>` and resolve the decoratee within that scope.
-This proxy can be registered as follows:
+This proxy class starts a new :ref:`lifetime scope lifestyle <PerLifetimeScope>` and resolves the decoratee within that new scope.
+The proxy can be registered as follows:

 .. code-block:: c#